RagnarB83/ash-documentation/docs/setup.rst

-*Option 2: Anaconda/Miniconda Python3 setup*
+*Option 2: Miniforge/Miniconda Python3 setup*

-Download `Anaconda Python3 package <https://www.anaconda.com/products/individual>`_ or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ and install in e.g. your user directory.
+Download `Miniforge <https://github.com/conda-forge/miniforge>`_ or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ and install in e.g. your user directory.
-Follow Anaconda/Miniconda installation instructions.
+Follow Miniforge/Miniconda installation instructions.
 Install numpy unless already installed.
 It could be a good idea to create your own conda environment for ASH but this is not strictly necessary.

 **Step 3.** To make ASH available to Python3, set the environment variables: